 - By submitting a Google Earth print in the required format (see below);

 - By submitting a Defra Magic Map print in the required format (also see below).

 If you send us an OS map, please write the member’s name, loft number and date on the back of the map, which must be countersigned by a club official before you submit it to the RPRA Racing Support Office.

 If you have a large map you might want to take a photocopy of the section depicting the loft.
 Please ensure that the grid lines and grid line numbers are clearly shown on the photocopy – if necessary you can write the grid line numbers on.

-The charge for a loft location is £3.11 plus return postage for your map and any distances you request at the same time.
+In all three cases, there is a loft location fee of £3.11 plus return postage for your map and any distances you request at the same time.
 The loft location application form is downloadable here.
 Please send us this in a cheque or postal order – we advise you not to send cash through the post, particularly coins, as this is often lost when passing through the post office sorting machines, and we cannot be held responsible for any loss.

 Please note – we do NOT accept loft location applications by e-mail.
-A pin-pricked map or Google Earth print, countersigned by the Club Secretary to verify the loft position, must be posted to us along with a cheque/postal order to cover the appropriate fees and return postage.
+A pin-pricked map, Google Earth print or Defra Magic Map print, countersigned by the Club Secretary to verify the loft position, must be posted to us along with a cheque/postal order to cover the appropriate fees and return postage.

 In the same way that we plot a loft location, we can also plot a club’s radius centre point.
 We then give this point a four digit code number, as we do a liberation site, and can provide precise distances from it to any loft.
 This service is free to clubs – just send us a pin-pricked map or Google Earth/Defra Magic Map print pinpointed to the appropriate location.